bramp/blog/content/posts/2006-07-02-how-to-build-wings.md

 To make the wings flexible yet strong enough they have a frame made from flat strips of flexible metal.
 We found that these cheap collapsible laundry baskets contained wire prefect for the job, and each large hamper contained four 2 metre lengths.

 It is easy to remove the wire from the baskets.
-We originally spent a couple of hours unpicking the stitching so that we could use the mesh material, but in the end we decided we werenâ€™t going to use the material so cutting the baskets open would been far quicker.
+We originally spent a couple of hours unpicking the stitching so that we could use the mesh material, but in the end we decided we weren't going to use the material so cutting the baskets open would been far quicker.

 <div class ="clear">
 </div>